BOSH deployment convergence is an important topic to understand. This KB aims to clear up what it is and when it occurs.

 At a high-level, a deployment convergence is BOSH's attempt to bring a deployment back to its intended state.

-In this KB, we will walk through a demonstration of a failed BOSH deploy scenario and review when a convergence would or would not be triggered.
+This KB will walk you through a demonstration of a failed BOSH deploy scenario and review when a convergence would or would not be triggered.

-We will use a generic naming convention with all upper case characters and dashes to represent specific items.
-This will help us with understanding because the concept of deployment convergence applies to all BOSH deployments that have VMs.
+This article will use a generic naming convention with all upper case characters and dashes to represent specific items.
+This will help with understanding because the concept of deployment convergence applies to all BOSH deployments that have VMs.
 For example, a cloud foundry deployment, a mysql service instance deployment, or a zookeeper deployment - these are all susceptible to a deployment convergence.
-However in this KB we will not refer to them by those deployment names, instead we will refer to a deployment as DEPLOYMENT-A.
+However this KB will not refer to them by those deployment names, instead it will refer to a deployment as DEPLOYMENT-A.

 This naming convention will be leveraged throughout and will apply to other components as well.